Lsos/donation-reminder/readme.md

 When setting the option `minNumberOfAuthors` to `n`, the donation-reminder is only shown to developers working in a Git repository that has `n` or more Git authors.
-You can use this setting in order to show the donation-reminder only to large companies.
+You can use this setting in order to show the donation-reminder only to larger companies.
 (You may want money from companies, not hobbyists.)

 You can use any emoji of the [Twemoji](https://github.com/twitter/twemoji) catalog.